ucb-cs250/mac_team/README.md

 # mac_team

-This is a width-configurable MAC "block" that can calculate 4-8bit\*8bit, 2-16bit\*16-bit, or 1-32bit\*32bit MAC or multiply operations in a single cycle.
+This is a pipelined, width-configurable MAC "block" that can calculate 4-8bit\*8bit, 2-16bit\*16-bit, or 1-32bit\*32bit MAC or multiply operations with a three-cycle delay.
 The operation and operation bitwidth can be configurated at runtime.

 ## Basic Block Diagram and IO
 Below is a basic block diagram of the inputs and outputs of the MAC from an external point of view.
 More a closer look at the MAC, please refer to the section [MAC Cluster Block Diagram](#MAC-Cluster-Block-Diagram).